 - January 2020 [Standard Offering]

 - May 2020 [Standard Offering]

 - Commencing in 2019: $4,290

-2. Describe basic wine law, and the organisations responsible for implementing and monitoring those laws, in relation to the production, sales and distribution of Australian wine in both domestic and international markets.
+2. Describe the important laws regarding wine (i.e., in relation to the production, sales and distribution of Australian wine in both domestic and international markets) and the organisations responsible for implementing and monitoring those laws.

-4. Describe the processes for making the various styles of wine; white, red, sparkling and fortified; the grape varieties used in the production of those wine styles; as well as the use of oak and various bottle closures.
+4. Describe the inputs and processes for making the various styles of wine: white, red, sparkling and fortified.

-5. Identify key issues in the contribution of wine inventories to the financial performance of various venue types and plan to maximize profitabilty through careful inventory selection and other recognised industry criteria.
+5. Identify key issues in the contribution of wine inventories to the financial performance of various venue types including the correct procedures for the storage and handling of wines.

-6. Critically assess wines by sensory evaluation and describe, using the correct descriptive terminology, the defining attributes of the various grape varieties being assessed and any faults detected.
+6. Critically assess wines by sensory evaluation and describe, using the correct descriptive terminology, the definin